Chinonyedoris/ChinonyedorisA_Data-Portfolio/README.md

 # | Data Analyst• |UX Researcher | Developer|• AI Enthusiast
   # Short Tagline |Database Management |Administrator | Aviator | UX Researcher & Product Designer | Data & Design

     Hi, I’m Chinonye.
 Welcome to my portfolio."Highly driven in AI (Artificial Intelligence)with strong proficiency in machine learning,      NLP(Natural Language Processing), deep learning,     and data-driven problem solving .I’m interested in web development, data             science, and open-source contributions.
 I’m currently learning React, Node.js, and machine learning.
 I’m looking to collaborate on        open-source projects and hackathons.
 I love exploring new technologies!
     I’m passionate about applying AI to solve complex challenges in industries such as development and deployment of large Language           models (LLMs), finance, healthcare, logistics, and tech.
 With a continuous learning mindset and a deep understanding of data              infrastructure, I aim to bridge the gap between raw data and actionable intelligence.
     I design intuitive digital experiences and solve real-world problems using AI, UX, and data.
 Welcome to my digital portfolio              showcasing key projects in data analysis, UX research, and AI integration.
 With a background in Geological Sciences and professional      experience in aviation data and administration, I bring a unique lens to technology—merging logic, research, and design to solve          global problems.

 # PROJECT Portfolio
     Data, Design & Innovation
     AI, UX/Product Design, and Data."

 # Professional Bio":
   Motivated and versatile Professional with a strong foundation in web development, data analysis, administration, database management,     artificial intelligence and UI/UX design.
-Passionate about building clean, user-focused applications and contributing to the open-source community.
+Passionate about building clean, user-focused applications and contributing to the open-        source community.
 Adept at using modern frameworks, solving complex technical problems, and collaborating across global teams.
 Currently advancing skills in React.js, Node.js, and Machine Learning.
 Open to Looking to collaborate on open-source projects, web        apps, and AI tools.
   I'm a passionate and creative Data Analyst and UX Researcher, deeply driven With experience across aviation analytics, UX design, and     data annotation for AI, I strive to create meaningful digital solutions that improve lives.
 I'm a lifelong learner with a love for        clean design, structured data, and building community-centered platforms.

 # Mission
    As a passionate creative, researcher, and solutions-driven individual, my commitment to Africa lies in empowering lives through innovation, technology, and storytelling.
 I aim to build digital platforms that foster youth expression, education, and entrepreneurship.
 I actively engage in writing, UX design, and data analysis to address systemic issues and offer    transformative ideas.
 Through continuous learning, collaboration, and community outreach, I intend to mentor, inspire, and uplift future African leaders while promoting values of purpose, resilience, and integrity.
 My mission is to ignite change—spiritually, intellectually, and socially—across generations.

 # Technical Skills
     • Languages & Frameworks: HTML, CSS, JavaScript, Python, SQL, React (learning), firebase,